f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 Use the wheels to adjust the measurement frequency in Hz from the center frequency of reception.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
 Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
 Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

-Many SDRs have a large DC offset, which can significantly interfer with the NF measurement, so this setting should be used to move the measurement frequency away from the radio's center frequency or any other spurs.
+Many SDRs have a large DC offset, which can significantly interfere with the NF measurement, so this setting should be used to move the measurement frequency away from the radio's center frequency or any other spurs.

 <h3>2: Channel power</h3>